CraftAcademyLabs/ca_course/week3/portfolio_challenge/3_navigation.md

 import About from "./About"
 ```

 Furthermore, we need to tell the application that we will be using the `BrowserRouter` when we hook the application into the `index.html`.
-We need to modify the `ReactDOM.render` function in `index.jsx` to the following markup:
+We need to modify the `ReactDOM.render` function in `index.js` to the following markup:

 ```javascript
 ReactDOM.render((